Ivoclar: History

+Leadership

+In July 2019, Diego Gabathuler was appointed chief executive officer of Ivoclar, succeeding Robert Ganley, who had held the role for sixteen years.
+In 2023, Gabathuler resigned to pursue opportunities outside the dental industry and was succeeded by Markus Heinz.

 Description

-Ivoclar is headquartered in Schaan.
-The company's products are shipped from Schaan to 130 countries worldwide.
-Ivoclar does business in all dental markets worldwide.
-It has subsidiaries and marketing offices in 30 countries, and employs approximately 3600 people.
+Ivoclar is headquartered in Schaan, Liechtenstein.
+The company ships its products to around 130 countries worldwide and operates 56 subsidiaries and branch offices, employing approximately 3,600 people.

-Ivoclar operates in the four product areas: Digital dentistry, Direct Restoratives, Fixed Prosthetics and Removable Prosthetics.
-In these areas, the company offers dentists and dental technicians products and product systems that support them across the entire treatment and fabrication process and enable them to achieve aesthetic results.
+Ivoclar operates in four product areas: digital dentistry, direct restoratives, fixed prosthetics and removable prosthetics.
+In these areas, the company supplies dentists and dental technicians with products and product systems used across the treatment and fabrication process.

-Ivoclar has an internal Research and Development center that employs more than 240 people who collaborate with various universities and scientific institutes The company also operates a learning and training facility for dental courses and continuing professional education at its headquarters in Schaan called the International Centre for Dental Education (ICDE).
-Regional education centres in other countries around the world supplement the company's dental training programs.
+Ivoclar operates an internal research and development centre in Schaan that collaborates with universities and scientific institutes.
+The company also runs a training facility for dental courses and continuing professional education at its Schaan headquarters called the International Center for Dental Education (ICDE), supplemented by regional ICDE centres in other countries.